rust-lang/book/second-edition/src/ch01-02-hello-world.md

 > Note: This book assumes basic familiarity with the command line.
 Rust itself
 > makes no specific demands about your editing, tooling, or where your code
-> lives, so if you prefer an IDE to the command line, feel free to use your
+> lives, so if you prefer an IDE (Integrated Development Environment) to the
-> favorite IDE.
-Many IDEs now have some degree of Rust support; check the
+> command line, feel free to use your favorite IDE.
+Many IDEs now have some
-> documentation of yours to see what kind of things it supports.
-Enabling great
+> degree of Rust support; check the IDE's documentation for details.
+Enabling
-> IDE support has been a recent focus of the Rust team, and so things have been
+> great IDE support has been a recent focus of the Rust team, and progress
-> changing rapidly on that front!
+> has been made rapidly on that front!

 ### Creating a Project Directory

 First, make a directory to put your Rust code in.
 Rust doesn’t care where your code lives, but for this book, we’d suggest making a *projects* directory in your home directory and keeping all your projects there.
-Open a terminal and enter the following commands to make a directory for this particular project:
+Open a terminal and enter the following commands to make a *projects* directory and a directory inside that for the “Hello, world!” project:

 Linux and Mac: